 leukemia.
 Symptoms of hairy cell leukemia include:

-Skin that bruises easily
+Skin that bruises easily with no clear cause

 Shortness of breath during normal physical activity